wyattshanahan/BIS/Cobol/Notes/2024_09_23_multiple_input_files.md

 ``before advancing 1 line.`` does a carriage return iirc

 ``trim`` removes any extra spaces from pic clause which was overzealous

+- internal file name is the nickname for a file